pokergeist/Switchboard-QT/README.md

 ## Status

-Component selection is still underway for the GPIO Expander.
-Drivers for the new GPIOX will have to be integrated or written and tested.
+A drivers for the new GPIOX will have to be written and tested.
 Other components are at risk of supply chain issues.

 ## Hardware